 And we so need it right now!
 Where we live, summer is long gone.
 We have had crazy rain and wind this week, traffic is nuts and branches and trees are down here and there.
 A tree even blocked the highway on my commute to work this week!
 Apparently we are in for a long cold crazy winter again so Ill take all the summer that I can get.
 Liquid or otherwise!

-We made this recipe in a pitcher so you can easily make a few at a time.
+We made this raspberry mojito in a pitcher so you can easily make a few at a time.
 That is going to serve me well when I can’t deal with the rain anymore this winter lol.
 This full recipe will make 4 – 6 cocktails depending on how much ice you put in each glass :).
-I will give you an option in the recipe below if you are only making one or two at a time though.
+We will give you an option in the recipe below if you are only making one or two at a time though.

 We used fresh juice that we made ourselves for this recipe.
 If you can find some good raspberry juice that’s not from concentrate then I think that would work too, and peach nectar that’s not from concentrate would work as well.
 But you may have to use a bit of sweetener as we added sugar to our juice.
-It doesn’t take that long to make your own though and you can use frozen fruit for it.
-You can freeze the extra juice that is not needed for this recipe or just make more cocktails!
+It doesn’t take that long to make your own though and you can make it with frozen fruit.
+You can freeze the extra juice that is not needed for this pink prosecco cocktail or just make more cocktails!

 It’s easy to make.
 Add the fruit and sugar to a pot, heat till bubbly and broken down, then strain.
 Done!

 When making any mojito the key is to really muddle that mint.
-Its even more so important in this pink prosecco mojito because of the competing fruit flavors and the bubbles from the prosecco.
-Really get in there and muddle it and don’t be afraid to use lots!
+Its even more so important in this raspberry mojito because of the competing fruit flavors and the bubbles from the prosecco.
+Really get in there and muddle it and don’t be afraid to use lots of mint!

 We really like this one.